tradingview/rest_integrations_docs/source/FAQ.rst

 ..
 Orders
 .. ......

-When user has several accounts, how to define the ``accountId`` for the oders?
-   We get the ``accountId`` in the `/accounts`_ and then send this ``id`` of the account selected by the user (active account) in the request.

-How can we map extra parameters required for order Placement in the order Custom fields.
+How can we map extra parameters required for order *Placement* in the order *Custom fields*.
 How can we map that in `/config`_ endpoint?
    This can be done via ``orderDialogCustomFields`` object at the account level (`/accounts`_ → ``ui``) or at the instrument level (`/instruments`_ → ``ui``), with the latter taking precedence.